repeaterjs/repeater/README.md

 Because channels execute lazily, the contract for safely consuming channels is relatively simple: **if you call `next`, you must call `return`**.
 This happens automatically when using `for await…of` loops and is easy to enforce when calling `next` manually using control-flow syntax like `try/finally`.

 ### Channels respond to backpressure.
 The naive `listen` function has an additional, potentially more insidious problem, which is that it pushes events onto an unbounded array.
 For instance, one can imagine creating a scroll-listening async iterator where the scroll handler rapidly pushes values to the `events` array even though values are being pulled slowly or not at all.
-As the user scrolls, the `events` array would continue to grow, eventually causing application performance to degrade.
+As the user scrolled, the array would continue to grow, eventually causing application performance to degrade.
 This is often referred to as the “fast producer, slow consumer“ problem, and while it might not seem like a big issue for short-lived browser sessions, it is crucial to deal with when writing long-running server processes with node.js.

 Inspired by Clojure’s `core.async`, channels provide three solutions for dealing with slow consumers.